yihan-jia/opengate/docs/source/user_guide/user_guide_reference_actors.rst

 Description
 ~~~~~~~~~~~

-The RBEActor scores the relative biological effectiveness (RBE) within a volume on a voxel grid based on the scoring structure of the :class:`~.opengate.actors.doseactors.BeamQualityActor`.
+The RBEActor scores the relative biological effectiveness (RBE) map within a given volume.
 Spatial options are identical to those of :class:`~.opengate.actors.doseactors.DoseActor`.
 The available values for the `model` option are: `mMKM`, `LEM1lda`.

 - **mMKM**:
 The implementation of modified microdosimetric kinetic model (mMKM) was based on `Inaniwa et al., 2010 <https://doi.org/10.1088/0031-9155/55/22/008>`_.
-The actor reads a lookup table of saturation-corrected dose-averaged specific energy (z*_1D) by `lookup_table_path`.
+The actor reads a lookup table of saturation-corrected dose-averaged specific energy (z*_1D) values by `lookup_table_path`.

 - **LEM1lda**:
 The implementation of local effect model I with low dose approximation (LEM1lda) was based on `Krämer and Scholz, 2006 <10.1088/0031-9155/51/8/001>`_.
-The actor reads a lookup table of initial slope (alpha_z) by `lookup_table_path`.
+The actor reads a lookup table of initial slope (alpha_z) values by `lookup_table_path`.

 The format requirement of the lookup table is identical to that in :class:`~.opengate.actors.doseactors.REActor`.
 By default, the actor uses the radiosensitivity parameters of aerobic `HSG` cells.
 In order to calculate RBE using the radiosentivity parameters of `Chordoma`, the user should specify by the `cell_type` option.